Misunderstood Rhubarb. A vegetable treated like a fruit. Understated. What do you know about it?

 A recent revival of interest in heirloom rhubarb cultivars has led to requests for rhubarb stories.
 “Purges and Pies”[iv], an article by Norma Kerby in Northword Magazine tells the tale of one man’s rhubarb and his desire to pass it on.
 Kerby’s request for stories is still current.
 See her contact information in the cited article.

-In the next blogs we’ll cover Gregory’s Powder; a Monty Python song by John Cleese, how to grow and propagate rhubarb, heirloom varieties, why crowns are better than seeds, and some prize recipes, both savoury and sweet.
+The next two blogs will cover many aspects of rhubarb, including how to grow and propagate rhubarb, heirloom varieties, why crowns are better than seeds, and some prize recipes, both savoury and sweet.
+We won’t get to the topics of Gregory’s Powder or a Monty Python song about rhubarb by John Cleese.
+That will be left for the future.

 One last point – the quiz items are all TRUE!